Tell your story of healing.

-Beyond this theme, we invite all submissions related to, though not limited to, communicative processes on issues such as power, privilege, social justice, and climate and inclusion, in a variety of contexts (e.g., rhetoric, media, health, organizational, intercultural, political).
+We invite submissions related to, though not limited to, communicative processes in issues such as power, privilege, social justice, and climate and inclusion, in a variety of contexts (e.g., rhetoric, media, health, organizational, intercultural, political).

 Scroll down to see submission guidelines.

 Full Paper Sessions: Submit a 250-word (or less) abstract to the submission tab by midnight CST on March 15th, 2020.
 Please include your name, university/college affiliation, departmental affiliation, and student status (undergraduate or graduate), as well as three self-identified keywords that describe your presentation.
 Abstracts should be attached as PDF document with no identifying information in the document.

 Research Escalator Sessions: Submit an extended abstract (500 words) of your paper.
 This abstract will be reviewed by up to 3 potential mentors (more advanced scholars with expertise in the field and/or your paper topic).
 If your abstract is selected for mentorship, you will be expected to send the most recent version of your paper to your mentor by May 1st so that they have sufficient time to review your piece.

 Alternative Format Sessions: Alternative formats such as art, film, and performance are welcomed.
 Please provide a 250 word description and rationale for your alternative format presentation.
 Be sure to discuss what technical requirements your presentation will require, duration, and how the presentation connects to the conference theme.